travelgateX/documentation-site/content/travelgatex/concepts/request-headers.md

 alwaysopen = false
 +++

-The following HTTP request headers are relevant to all request methods (GET, PUT, POST and DELETE) and are required on all API requests.
+The following HTTP request headers are relevant to all request methods (GET, PUT, POST and DELETE) and they are required in all API requests.

 ## Authorization (Required)

-The HTTP Authorization request header contains the credentials to authenticate a user agent with a server, usually after the server has responded with a 401 Unauthorized status and the WWW-Authenticate header.	no
+The HTTP Authorization request header contains the credentials to authenticate a user agent with a server, usually after the server has responded with a 401 Unauthorized status and the WWW-Authenticate header.

 ### Syntax